Search This Blog

 An umbrella policy isn’t designed to keep the rain out. – It’s designed to protect your business from losses due to accidents, injuries and/or negligence.
 As such is comes equipped with several components:

 1. General Liability Insurance provides coverage to your business from bodily injury claims, damage to others, as well as protection against lawsuits from customers and employees.
 This include suits brought against the business for slander, libel, false advertising and sexual harassment.
 Additionally, it covers you for medical expenses should someone sustain an injury at your place of business.
 Just as with product liability insurance, the cost of providing your business with a GL policy varies depending on your industry.
 That means high risk businesses pay higher premiums than do low risk businesses.
 Other factors such as the size of the business and its location also play into the rate calculation.
 If you or your employees meet with clients face-to-face, if you or they work for others, or if you advertise your business, you need to consider a GL policy.
+If you would like to get a free instant competitive liability quote click here.

 2. Commercial Property Insurance covers your premises and office equipment from damage due to fire, theft, vandalism or water damage caused by either storms or burst pipes.
 Damage caused by flooding or earthquakes are not included, unless purchases separately.
 When it comes to what a CP policy will cover, the list includes office automation, office equipment, furniture, inventory, exterior fixtures, fences and signage.
 When it comes to determining the premium, a number of factors need to be considered.
 These include your business location, the type and age of the structure, average occupancy, as well as how far your business is from the closest fire hydrant and fire station.
 Buildings constructed of combustible material such as wood have a higher fire rating than those made of concrete and steel.
 Older buildings that have never had their electrical systems upgraded have a higher fire risk than newer construction or buildings that have been kept up to code.
 A CP policy can also cover your business for revenue lost due to property damage or loss.
 This way if you and your employees are forced to vacate the building while the damage is repaired, you won’t have to dig into your pocket to cover employee wages.